mbolam/mmt/3-marcTools.md

 # Metadata Management Tools for MARC

+## MARC Cleanup and Batch Editing Scenario

+You have a multiple batches of MARC records (in binary format) extracted from your ILS.
+It represents a collection of children's board books.
+There are a number of updates and changes needed to improve the records before they are added back into the catalog.

+* What kind of metadata are we dealing with?
+* What file types are we working with?
+* Where is it going?

 ## MarcEdit - What is it?

 {% include figure.html img="marcedit_home.jpg" alt="MarcEdit Home Screen" caption="MarcEdit -- Your Complete Free MARC Editing Utility" width="100%" %}

-Terry Reese created MarcEditin 1999 while at Oregon State University.
+Terry Reese created MarcEdit in 1999 while at Oregon State University.
 Terry is now the Head of Digital Initiatives at Ohio State University.

 MarcEdit operates on Windows, Linux, and MacOS.